WordPress maintenance from €99 per month

 Are backups and rollback included?

 Yes.
 Backups and rollback readiness are included.
-We document recovery paths as part of release discipline, not as an afterthought.
+Recovery paths are documented as part of release discipline from the start.

 Can maintenance include performance improvements?